-Buprenorphine is a substitute for street drugs like heroin which cause addiction.
+Buprenorphine is a substitute for street drugs like heroin which cause addiction and dependence.

 It is important for you to continue to take buprenorphine regularly to reduce the risk of withdrawal symptoms occurring.